vemv/claude-code/README.md

-;; Customize the notification function (default is claude-code--default-notification) ;; The function should accept two arguments: title and message ;; The default function tries notifications-notify, then alert package, then message (setq claude-code-notification-function 'claude-code--default-notification)
+;; Customize the notification function (default is claude-code--default-notification) ;; The function should accept two arguments: title and message ;; The default function displays a message and pulses the modeline for visual feedback (setq claude-code-notification-function 'claude-code--default-notification)

 ;; Example: Use your own notification function